Robbkore/UMGPSample/README.md

 The bundle is inside the Pimcore skeleton project (original readme: PIMCORE.md).
 I used the docker-compose.yml file from the skeleton.

-For extra reference see the files in /pimcore-extra.
-I've added the class definition for the Product class, as well as an export of the products I created and used to test integration.
-There is also an export from the shopify developer storefront in the folder, purely for reference.

 I used env.dev.local to store my secrets, so they are not in the commit history anywhere, cp env.dev.local.sample to env.dev.local and change the values to work.